ISISNeutronMuon/MDANSE/Doc/pages/parameters.rst

 OutputStructureConfigurator
 ---------------------------

-default=('OUTPUT_FILENAME', 'vasp')
+default=('OUTPUT_FILENAME', 'vasp', "no logs")

-This configurator allows to define the output directory, the basename, and the format(s) of the output file(s) resulting from an analysis.

-Once configured, this configurator will provide a list of files built by joining the given output directory, the basename and the extensions corresponding to the input file formats.

-For analysis, MDANSE currently supports only the HDF and Text formats.
-To define a new output file format for an analysis, you must inherit from MDANSE.Framework.Formats.IFormat.IFormat interface.
+Defines the name of the output (average) structure file.

+Allows to define:

+- output directory and file name,
+- output structure file format (supported by ASE io module),
+- logging level of the analysis run.

 .. _configurator-analysis-OutputTrajectoryConfigurator: